TheKevJames/web/site/pages/blog/2020-04-13-effective-mentorship.md

 more input in these sorts of things; I love "360 Reviews" and other similar approaches for gathering insights from a wide range of people in order to help turn these into known unknowns (and eventually into, er... known knowns...?).
-If you and/or your trainee are unusure what to work on, why not ask around?
+If you and/or your mentee are unusure what to work on, why not ask around?

 #### A Variety of Spice is the Spice of a Well-Stocked Kitchen